crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards/README.md

 |**Level 1**|Federal Contract Information (FCI)|17 basic practices from FAR 52.204-21|Annual Self-Assessment|Annual Affirmation|
 |**Level 2**|Controlled Unclassified Information (CUI)|110 controls from NIST SP 800-171|Self-Assessment **or** Third-Party Assessment (C3PAO)|Annual (Self) or Triennial (Third-Party)|
 |**Level 3**|CUI from High-Priority Programs|NIST SP 800-171 + subset from NIST SP 800-172|Government-Led Assessment|Triennial|

-* **Region**: U.S. (Defense contractors)
-* **Focus**: Protecting Controlled Unclassified Information (CUI)
-* **Key Requirements**:
-  * Five maturity levels (basic to advanced cybersecurity)

-Cybersecurity Maturity Model Certification (CMMC) is a mandatory requirement for U.S. Defense Industrial Base contractors, but it is a certification program built upon NIST standards (specifically NIST SP 800-171).
-It is administered by the Department of Defense.

-CMMC can appear in both lists (regulations and standards) because:

-* **As a Regulation (NIST 800-171/CMMC under FAR & DFARS):** For U.S. Department of Defense contractors, the requirement to implement NIST 800-171 and achieve CMMC certification is embedded in federal acquisition regulations (**DFARS**).
-This makes it a _regulatory_ requirement.
-* **As a Standard:** The CMMC model itself is a detailed set of security controls (a standard).
-For other contexts, it could be adopted as a _contractual_ requirement between private parties.

 ### Regulations and industry standards summary